muunakh/hw-w01-d01-html-and-css-basics/README.md

 ![](https://raw.githubusercontent.com/JackieCasper/fewd-w1-d1-hw/master/assets/about_me_deliverable.png?token=AJ9WWHpFHNkikVWD2xyw0n1VeOpt2qa5ks5csx7VwA%3D%3D)

-These are very very pretty, don't go too crazy with the styling, just be sure to hit the technical requirements above and maybe add a little css spice as you see fit.
+These are very very pretty, don't go too crazy with the styling, just be sure to hit the technical requirements above and enough CSS to make the website easy to use and aesthetically pleasing.

 ### Bonus